Skip to main content

 PolicyDescription

 Maximum failed login attempts before lockingThe number of times a user can enter an incorrect password before their account is temporarily locked out of the system.
 Options include: No limit, Three, Five, or Ten.
-The default setting is No limit.
+The default setting is 5.

 Failure reset interval (seconds)How many seconds before the failure count is reset.
 This option only appears if a maximum failed login attempt value has been set.
 The default setting is 600 seconds.